 How is data science so important and promising?
 Why is everybody recommending and learning data science?
 What is data science after all?

 Through this article, we are going to explore the answers to all these questions and learn a lot about how data science is already changing the way big companies work as well as the way we do day-to-day activities.

 Of course, it has something to do with data.
 But what?

 Suppose you walk into a medical shop with a list of medicines.
-Also, these are regular medicines that you buy every month for your grandmother.
-After 2 to 3 visits, the pharmacist can recognize you and knows exactly what you want.
-If any medicines are not available, she will suggest alternatives or pre-order them for you.
-Since your data is structured and the pharmacist knows you in person, it is easy to know your preferences.
-In today's digital age, there are millions of customers logging in to Facebook, Instagram, Amazon, Flipkart, and so on.
-If the owners were to know the preferences of each user, then how would they:
+These are regular medicines that you buy every month for your grandmother.
+After 2-3 visits, the pharmacist can recognise you and knows exactly what you want.
+If any medicines are not available, he can suggest you alternatives or pre-order them for you.
+Since your data is structured and he knows you in person, it is easy for the pharmacist to know your preferences.
+Imagine in this digital world, where millions of customers login to Facebook, Instagram, shop on Amazon, Flipkart and so on.
+If the owners were to know the preferences of each user….

-- Separate useful information and non-useful information?
+- How would they segregate the useful information and the non-useful information?

-- Understand each user’s preferences?
+- How would they understand each user’s preferences?